Source Boston

 Identify Essential Monthly Expenses

-• Utilities (electricity, water, internet, gas)
+• Utilities (electricity water, internet gas)

-• Food and groceries
+• Food and other groceries

 • Insurance premiums

-• Transportation costs
+• Transport costs

 • Debt payments